daviddarnes/netlify-plugin-ghost-markdown/README.md

   # Optional: Date prefix on post file names (true by default)
   postDatePrefix = true

+  # Optional: File path and name for a timestamp caching file (_data/ghostMarkdownCache.json by default)
+  cacheFile = "./_data/ghostMarkdownCache.json"
 ```

 Currently posts follow the [Jekyll markdown file name format](https://jekyllrb.com/docs/posts/#creating-posts).
 Set the `postDatePrefix` to false to use the post slug as the file name